 Rather than practicing abstract sentences, vocabulary, or grammatical rules, you’ll find the program valuable.
 This is because it teaches you a new language through real-life scenarios.

 For example, you begin with basic greetings and exchanges.
-And then work your way up to more practical discussions native speakers use in their daily contexts.
+Then, work your way up to more practical discussions that native speakers use in their daily contexts.

-This strategy of learning also teaches vocabulary both actively and passively.
-It also assists you in connecting the dots by gaining new knowledge based on the chat context.
+This learning strategy also teaches vocabulary both actively and passively.
+It assists you in connecting the dots by allowing you to gain new knowledge based on the chat context.

-This permits you to actively use passively gained words, allowing you to speak right away.
+This permits you to actively use gained words passively, allowing you to speak immediately.

 The procedure and steps on Babbel are pretty simple.